sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 * To retrieve the category PRICES of the DOMAINS category scheme maintained by the ECB, as well as the categorisations referencing that category:

         http://ws-entry-point/categoryscheme/ECB/DOMAINS/latest/PRICES?references=categorisation

-<a name="fn-1"></a>[1] This has been shortened from DataStructureDefinition to allow for shorter URLs.

-<a name="fn-2"></a>[2] This has been shortened from MetadataStructureDefinition to allow for shorter URLs.

-<a name="fn-3"></a>[3] The organisationscheme resource can be used whenever the role played by the organisation schemes (e.g. maintenance agencies) is not known/relevant.

-<a name="fn-4"></a>[4] For 3 of the subtypes of OrganisationScheme (AgencyScheme, DataProviderScheme and DataConsumerScheme), the id and version parameters have fixed values.
-See Section 03 of the SDMX information model document for additional information.

-<a name="fn-5"></a>[5] This type can be used to retrieve any type of structural metadata matching the supplied parameters.

-<a name="fn-6"></a>[6] As `all` is a reserved keyword in the SDMX RESTful API, it is recommended not to use it as an identifier for agencies, resources or a specific version.

-<a name="fn-7"></a>[7] Default, if parameter not specified

-<a name="fn-8"></a>[8] This would potentially return more than one artefact, if different agencies give the same identifier to a resource (for example, http://ws-entry-point/codelist/all/CL_FREQ, could return more than one codelist if more than one agency is maintaining a codelist with id "CL_FREQ").

-<a name="fn-9"></a>[9] The equivalent in SDMX-ML query is: Stub at the query level and Stub at the reference level.

-<a name="fn-10"></a>[10] The equivalent in SDMX-ML query is: Full at the query level and Stub at the reference level.

-<a name="fn-11"></a>[11] The equivalent in SDMX-ML query is: Full at the query level and Full at the reference level.